KML Style Range & Display Order

 Display Order

-There is no particular parameter or tag in KML by which to order features one above the other.
+There is no specific parameter or tag in KML that allows features to be ordered one above the other.
 However, the display order in Google Earth can be controlled by the elevation of the feature.
-Features with higher elevation will appear above features with a lower elevation.
+Features with higher elevations will appear above those with lower elevations.
 Therefore, strict handling of the Z coordinate, plus the use of an altitude mode relative to the ground, can be used to control the display order of features.

 Step-by-step Instructions